awsdocs/amazon-pinpoint-user-guide/doc-source/settings-account.md

    By default, the spend limit is 1\.00 USD\.
 To request a limit increase, see [Requesting Increases to Your Monthly SMS Spend Threshold for Amazon Pinpoint](channels-sms-awssupport-spend-threshold.md)\.

 1. For **Default sender ID**, type a custom ID that contains up to 11 alphanumeric characters, including at least one letter and no spaces\.
 The sender ID is displayed as the message sender on the receiving device\.
-For example, you can use your business brand to make the message source easier to recognize\.
+For example, you can use your business's brand to make the message source easier to recognize\.

-   Support for sender IDs varies by country and/or region\.
+   Support for sender IDs varies by country and region\.
 For more information, see [Supported Countries and Regions](channels-sms-countries.md)\.

    To request a dedicated sender ID, see [Requesting Sender IDs for SMS Messaging with Amazon Pinpoint](channels-sms-awssupport-sender-id.md)\.